 Third, you also need to understand a couple of limitations on how much you can receive:

 - Contributory fault.
 You might be partially responsible for the accident and your injuries.
-If so, the amount you can receive will get reduced by your percentage of responsibility.
+If so, the amount you can receive will be reduced by your responsibility percentage.

 - Insurance limits.
-Many motorists carry only the minimum required insurance, which currently is a policy with a $15,000 bodily injury liability limit.
+Many motorists carry only the minimum required insurance, a policy with a $15,000 bodily injury liability limit.
 Unless the motorist has other insurance or assets, this might be all you can receive regardless of how much money you have lost.

-I formed this law practice because I fundamentally disagreed with the myth that injured victims get a fair shake from insurance companies in Lake of the Pines and Nevada County.
-Our state’s giant insurance companies for too long have tried to delay, frustrate, and impede the ability of injured victims to receive full and fair compensation for their injuries.
+We disagreed with the myth that injured victims get a fair shake from Lake of the Pines and Nevada County insurance companies.
+Our state's giant insurance companies have tried to delay, frustrate, and impede the ability of injured victims to receive total and fair compensation for their injuries.

-If you’ve been injured by another person’s negligence, you need to begin thinking about your legal options right away.
+If you've been injured by another person's negligence, you must consider your legal options immediately.
 You can sue for compensation, but you must act quickly.
 Any delay can cost you time and money.
 We'll never let a client accept a settlement that doesn't represent the best deal possible, and we never take a case we don't think we can win.